tomzox/tv_grab_ttx/README.md

 using `mplayer` (you could use other tools such as `dvb5-zap` for this purpose, depending on your DVB setup.)
-Then the grabber is run: With the shown options, it will capture pages 300-399 from DVB stream 104 (which is the teletext PID of channel ARD; you can try guessing it from the video PID in mplayer et.al.'s `channels.conf` as it's value usually in range of video PID plus 3 to 30, or via Internet search); capturing will stop after all sub-pages of the page range have been acquired.
+Then the grabber is run: With the shown options, it will capture pages 300-399 from DVB stream 104 (which is the teletext PID of network "Das Erste", formerly known as "ARD"; you can obtain the PID using tool `tune_dvb` in this package).
+Capturing will stop after all sub-pages of the page range have been acquired.
 Afterwards the grabber extracts EPG data and generates an XMLTV file which is written to *stdout*, which is redirected to a file in the example.
 Finally the XMLTV file is loaded into nxtvepg for browsing the programme schedules.
 (Any other XMLTV-capable browser will work, too.)